-For financial aid purposes, grades of "F"(Fail), "W" (Withdrawal), "AU" (Audit), "AW" (Administrative Withdrawal), "I" (Incomplete), "NP" (No Pass), and "U" (Unsatisfactory) shall be considered hours attempted.

-However, these grades are not considered hours satisfactorily completed.
+For financial aid purposes, grades of "F" (Fail), "W" (Withdrawal), "AU" (Audit), "AW" (Administrative Withdrawal), "I" (Incomplete), "NP" (No Pass), and "U" (Unsatisfactory) shall be considered hours attempted, however, these grades are not considered hours satisfactorily completed.

 A student may repeat a course any number of times.
 A maximum of four repeated courses, but not to exceed 18 semester hours in which the grade of "F" was received, may be excluded from retention/graduation GPA calculations.
 In this case, only the second grade received in the course is used in the calculation of the grade point average of that student for graduation/retention GPA.
-The student must request this action, either verbally or in writing, through the office of the Registrar.
 Repeated courses are in addition to the academic reprieve policy.
 If a student repeats an individual course more than once, all grades earned, with the exception of those exempted, are used to calculate the retention/graduation GPA.
-Students repeating courses above the first four courses or 18 credit hours of "F" repeated may do so with the original grades and repeat averaged.
+Students repeating courses above the first four courses or 18 credit.